 Here at Billtrust, we don’t use buzzwords because they often don’t mean anything.
 We pride ourselves on offering real value and being authentic, and throwing around meaningless words, such as “synergy” and “core competency” and “forward-thinking” obscure the real message we are trying to get across.

 Acronyms, on the other hand, convey valuable messages quickly.
 There are sophisticated technical solutions and ideologies which can be described with just three or four letters.
-Using those acronyms in conversation levels the playing field, and allows me to be on the same page as the people I’m speaking with.
+Using those acronyms in conversation levels the playing field.
+Here are the five acronyms that are used the most often:

 Enterprise Resource Planning (ERPs) tools are the backbone of an organization, storing data and providing cross-functionality.
 But they aren’t what every C-level executive or IT professional decided would be the best way to spend capital.
 The complexity of their businesses and the limitations of ERPs drove teams to handle individual tasks using paper, spreadsheets, and manual recordkeeping.
 This purchase became necessary to stay on top of all of the moving pieces of their organizations.
 ERPs are core to your business and do a lot of heavy lifting.
 Yet there are areas where specialization within the enterprise is still required.